Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum: The African Continental Free Trade Area

 Secretary-General Mene concluded by stressing that the cost of not rapidly implementing the AfCFTA is simply too high, emphasizing that Africa cannot remain on the margins of the global economic arena and offering the AfCFTA as Africa’s best chance for economic development and integration.

-The event was followed by a private reception during which Secretary-General Mene, Ambassador Hilda Suka-Mafudze, and Ms. Alyson Grunder, Senior Diplomatic Fellow for Wilson Center Africa Program, offered welcome and opening remarks.
+The event was followed by a private reception during which Secretary-General Mene, Ambassador Suka-Mafudze, and Ms. Alyson Grunder, Senior Diplomatic Fellow with the Africa Program at the Woodrow Wilson International Center for Scholars, offered welcome and opening remarks.

 The topic of this event is of great significance to Africa and to U.S.-Africa relations, as was reflected in the high-level participants in attendance, including Ambassador Hilda Suka-Mafudze, African Union Ambassador to the United States, Ms. Dana Banks, Deputy Assistant to the President and Senior Director for Africa in the National Security Council, Mr. Clay Hamilton, Associate Administrator for the Foreign Agricultural Service at the United States Department of Agriculture, Ms. Diana Putman, Senior Deputy Assistant Administrator for the Bureau for Africa at USAID, Ms. Julie Cerqueira, Principal Deputy Assistant Secretary for the Office of International Affairs at the United States Department of Energy, Ms. Akunna Cook, Deputy Assistant Secretary for the Bureau of African Affairs at the United States Department of State, and several private sector attendees including Mr. Keith Lee, President and Chief Investment Officer of Brown Capital Management.
 In all, there were 21 representatives from the African Union, U.S. Government agencies, and the private sector who attended the event in person, and at least 91 members of the public tuned in to watch the live lecture webcast.